MarcoLodini/windows365/Windows365/link/whats-in-the-box.md

 # What's in the box

-When you unbox your Windows 365 Link, you'll find the following hardware, software, and network and peripheral support.
+When you unbox your Windows 365 Link, you find the following hardware, software, and network and peripheral support.

 ## Hardware